As a person, sometimes, I am an impetuous one! I use to grasp quickly the situation and respond or decide quickly on the next steps!

 Check yourself in a supermarket!
 You have a list of groceries you have agreed upon with your spouse, but coming to your favorite supermarket you find other things you would like to buy as well.
 And you do, and you quarrel a lot with your wife!

-Your decision of buying, for instance, a replacement razor set which does not exist in your grocery list it was a perfectly logic decisions but contradicts, perhaps, to the money spending limitations you have agreed with your wife!
+Your decision of buying, for instance, a replacement razor set which does not exist in your grocery list it was a perfectly logical decision but contradicts, perhaps, to the money spending limitations you have agreed with your wife!
 So basically you have the razor set and a bad situation with your wife.
-The results is a lousy evening!
+The results are a lousy evening!
 Isn’t it?

 If you have followed your list all would be okay!
 Or not?
 Well, perhaps!
-The problem is that in the supermarket you have too many choices for too many thugs to selects from, things you have originally doesn’t thought of, when you wrote your list.
+The problem is that in the supermarket you have too many choices for too many thugs to selects from, things you have originally doesn’t think of when you wrote your list.

 So the “freedom” of choosing in a rich alternative environment, actually impaired your ability to choose well.